-The movie Moneyball opens today to some great reviews such as this one at Sports Illustrated.
-I read the book by Michael Lewis soon after it was released and as a quant I found the story fascinating.
-What a great pair Billy Beane and Paul DePodesta were that came together at the right time!
+The movie Moneyball opens today to great reviews.
+I read the book by Michael Lewis soon after it was released and as a statistician and economist (e.g. a “quant!”), I found the story fascinating.
+What a great pair Billy Beane and Paul DePodesta were.
+They came together at the right time!

-What I liked about the story was just like predictive analytics, all the statistics focused on solving one problem, and that is getting the best trade-off against a precise outcome.
+What I liked about the story was just like predictive analytics, all the statistics focused on solving one problem: getting the best trade-off against a precise outcome.
 In this case, get the most wins with the least money — aka, Return on Investment.
 It was the book I would give to our sales managers saying “Like sports?
 Like making money?
 Here’s a book for you!”

-Here we’ll not review the book, the movie or Brad Pitt’s performance.
-Instead I’d like to share what we can learn about building a great sales team using analytics:
+Here we’re not reviewing the book, movie or Brad Pitt’s performance.
+Instead I’d like to share what Moneyball teaches us about building a great sales team using analytics:

 While the Oakland A’s were already one of the most efficient franchises in cost-per-win at the early stages, they continued to get better each year.

 But don’t go too far out on a limb.
 By bringing science to a 150-year practice that was honed by the scouts, Billy Beane challenged them and eventually produced a game changer.
 In statistical parlance, “test and control” is the process where a small sample is isolated to perform a test, and then compared to the ones where no change occurred.
 If sample results exceeded status quo, that was evidence that the test could be rolled out successfully.

 Build a culture of “test and learn” in your sales organization.